kkrt-labs/kakarot-rpc/docs/methods/eth_chainId.md

 ## Kakarot Logic

-This method does not interact with the Kakarot contract or any other Starknet contract.
-The method returns a constant variable name `CHAIN_ID` that is equal to the ASCII representation of KKRT.
+This method interacts with the Kakarot contract to grab `chain_id` value from environment variable.

 ### Kakarot methods

 ### Starknet methods
+or any other Starknet
+contract.
+The method returns a constant variable name `CHAIN_ID` that is equal to the ASCII representation of KKRT.